scala/improvement-proposals/content/drop-stdlib-forwards-bin-compat.md

 This is safe, as the project's POM file will have a dependency on the newer version of the Scala library.
 The same situation can appear with any other dependency of a project.

+### Applications with Plugin Systems

+In applications where plugins are dynamically loaded, plugins compiled with a new Scala library could fail to work correctly if the application is running with an older Scala library.

+This is however not a new issue, the proposed change would just extend the existing problem to the Scala library.

 ## Limitations